kpose/react-native-blocks/README.md

 ### WalletConnect

-Also, we will need a way to handle account management and connecting the current user to the blockchain.WalletConnect is an open protocol to communicate securely between Wallets and Dapps (Web3 Apps).
+Also, we will need a way to handle account management and connecting the current user to the blockchain.
+WalletConnect is an open protocol to communicate securely between Wallets and Dapps (Web3 Apps).
 The protocol establishes a remote connection between two apps and/or devices using a Bridge server to relay payloads.
+[See v1.0 docs for implementation and modification.](https://docs.walletconnect.com/quick-start/dapps/react-native)

 ### react-native-svg

-Prefer using SVG over images all the time (remember to optimize your SVGs).
+Instead of using .png or .jpeg files in your React Native app, you should be using the SVG format.
+SVG is a vector-based format that can scale infinitely without compromising quality.
+Also, you won't end up bloating your app with higher image file sizes, which most times increase your app bundle size.
+[See documentation.](https://github.com/react-native-svg/react-native-svg)

 ### React Navigation

 It is the most popular navigation library.
 For most apps, this is the best choice.
+[See documentation.](https://reactnavigation.org/docs/getting-started/)

 > _If you appreciate these libraries and find them useful, please consider supporting them._